RAG Using zvec Vector Datastore and Local Model

 Introduction and Architecture

 Building a Retrieval-Augmented Generation (RAG) pipeline entirely locally ensures absolute data privacy, eliminates API latency costs, and provides full control over the embedding and generation models.
-In this chapter, we construct a fully offline RAG system utilizing Ollama for both embeddings (embeddinggemma) and inference (qwen3:1.7b), paired with zvec, a lightweight, high-performance local vector database.
+In this chapter, we construct a fully offline Agentic RAG system using local Ollama models for embedding (embeddinggemma) and inference (such as nemotron-3-nano:4b or qwen3:1.7b), paired with zvec, a lightweight, high-performance local vector database.

 Design Analysis: Dependency Minimization

 A notable design choice in our implementation is the reliance on Python’s standard library for network calls.
-By utilizing urllib.request instead of third-party libraries like requests or the official ollama-python client library, the dependency footprint is minimized exclusively to zvec.
+By utilizing urllib.request instead of third-party libraries like requests, the dependency footprint is minimized exclusively to zvec.
 This reduces virtual environment overhead and potential version conflicts, prioritizing a lean deployment.

 Implementation Walkthrough